judka-uriel/uriel-book/uriel_en.md

 The goal of this book is to define the absolute minimum of necessary commandments whose observance G‑d still requires of non-Orthodox Jews.
-Only non-Orthodoxes can achieve such a balance, observing in measure — exactly as much as G‑d needs.
+Only non-Orthodoxes can achieve such a balance, observing in moderation — exactly as much as G‑d needs.
 When all non-Orthodox Jews, including patrilineal Jews, observe the minimum necessary, rather than the enormous quantity of stringencies demanded by